dakusui/symfonion/SYNTAX.md

 Basically, a SyMFONION program is a JSON object and its three most important elements are, "$parts", "$patterns", and "$sequence".

-A value for "$parts" is a dictionary which describes 'parts' in music score (like 'piano part', 'guitar part', and so on. "$patterns" holds a set of patterns which are melodies, rhythm patterns, effect patters, and so on.
-And "$sequence" organizes how each pattern should be played.
+A value for "$parts" is a dictionary which describes 'parts' in music score (like 'piano part', 'guitar part', and so on). "$patterns" holds a set of patterns which are melodies, rhythm patterns, effect patters, and so on.
+And "$sequence" organises how each pattern should be played.
 For instance, a pattern "test1" is played twice on a part "testviolin" in the example above.

 # Parts #
 By using 'parts' element you can specify which part uses which midi channel.
 In the example below, the part 'test' will use the midi channel '0'.
 Note that in symfonion language, A channel number is 0 origin.